davidiswhat/AnimeIllustrationRecognizer/README.md

 - WARNING: This is a time-consuming process
 - Clicking the "Pixelate" button will open a window where the user can input a tag (e.g. headphones) to pixelate
 - The image will pixelate the relevant area(s) the model used to calculate the tag's confidence coefficient
-- Note: The other two buttons, "Mask" and "Stylegan", currently do nothing and are hidden from users

 # Training Dataset
 - The database of the Anime imageboard, Danbooru, was the source of the training data